SebastianGredal/bicep/bicep/modules/management-groups/generateddocs/management-groups.bicep.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-parManagementGroupSuffix | No       | The suffix to append to the management group names parTopLevelManagementGroupPrefix | No       | The prefix to use for the top level management group parTopLevelManagementGroupDisplayName | No       | The display name to use for the top level management group parTopLevelManagementGroupParentId | No       | The parent ID to use for the top level management group
+parManagementGroupSuffix | No       | Optional suffix for the management group hierarchy.
+This suffix will be appended to management group names/IDs.
+Include a preceding dash if required.
+Example: -suffix parTopLevelManagementGroupPrefix | No       | The prefix to use for the top level management group parTopLevelManagementGroupDisplayName | No       | The display name to use for the top level management group parTopLevelManagementGroupParentId | No       | The parent ID to use for the top level management group